apache/pulsar/site2/docs/client-libraries-java.md

 > #### Default broker URLs for standalone clusters
 > If you're running a cluster in [standalone mode](getting-started-standalone.md), the broker will be available at the `pulsar://localhost:6650` URL by default.

-Check out the Javadoc for the {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} class for a full listing of configurable parameters.
+Check out the Javadoc for the {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} class for a full listing of configurable parameters.

 > In addition to client-level configuration, you can also apply [producer](#configuring-producers) and [consumer](#configuring-consumers) specific configuration, as you'll see in the sections below.

 ## Producers

 In Pulsar, producers write messages to topics.
-Once you've instantiated a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object (as in the section [above](#client-configuration)), you can create a {% javadoc Producer client org.apache.pulsar.client.api.Producer %} for a specific Pulsar [topic](reference-terminology.md#topic).
+Once you've instantiated a {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} object (as in the section [above](#client-configuration)), you can create a {@inject: javadoc:Producer:/client/org/apache/pulsar/client/api/Producer} for a specific Pulsar [topic](reference-terminology.md#topic).

 ```java
 Producer<byte[]> producer = client.newProducer()